2. Development and Review

 8. Using the APEX Module Management system and the guidance provided in section 2.2 of the Academic Quality Handbook, a draft proposal is prepared.

-9. The proposal should be submitted to a module reviewer (to be nominated by the Associate Dean/Faculty).
+9. The proposal should be submitted to a module reviewer (to be nominated by the Faculty (Associate Faculty PVC of Education and Student Experience (AFPVC ESE).
 The review process is separate to any departmental scrutiny of a module proposal.
 Faculties should ensure that module proposals are scrutinised by an independent academic member of staff who has not been involved in writing the module or any prior departmental scrutiny or approval process.

 10. The assessor should consider the module, provide constructive feedback within APEX and recommend one of the following actions: